pact-foundation/pact-jvm/provider/pact-jvm-provider-spring/README.md

 ```

 ### Using a random port with a Springboot test

-If you use a random port in a springboot test (by setting `SpringBootTest.WebEnvironment.RANDOM_PORT`), you can use the
+If you use a random port in a springboot test (by setting `SpringBootTest.WebEnvironment.RANDOM_PORT`), you need to set it to the `TestTarget`.
+How this works is different for JUnit4 and JUnit5.

+#### JUnit4
+You can use the
 `SpringBootHttpTarget` which will get the application port from the spring application context.

 For example: